What is arsenic?

 Activated alumina.

 The adsorption process with activated alumina is very sensitive to the pH of the water, the highest efficiency is obtained at pH values between 5.5 and 6.0.
 For this reason, it is required to adjust the pH of the water to be treated to a value in the above mentioned range.
 On the other hand, contaminants such as silica, fluorine, selenium, and sulfates at high concentrations block the active adsorption sites and cause rapid saturation of alumina, reducing its efficiency with respect to arsenic removal.
-The water produced by this technique has a pH of <6.5, so it needs to be readjusted with an alkaline reagent.
+The water produced by this technique has a pH <6.5, so it needs to be readjusted with an alkaline reagent.

 In the regeneration of activated alumina, the adsorbed arsenic is recovered only 50 to 70%, so the capacity of the adsorbent medium decreases by 5 to 10% in each operation cycle.
 After a period of use, it is necessary to replace it completely.